What is an exoplanet?

 How many telescopes are looking for exoplanets?

-There are telescopes in space, on the ground, and even in the air that are being used to hunt exoplanets.
-NASA has three telescopes in space currently studying exoplanets– one observatory dedicated to discovering exoplanets (Kepler telescope), and two powerful, general-purpose observatories that conduct a wide range of astronomical observations, including exoplanet science (Hubble Space Telescope, Spitzer Space Telescope).
+There are telescopes in space, on the ground and even in the air that are being used to hunt exoplanets.
+NASA has three telescopes in space currently studying exoplanets – one observatory dedicated to discovering exoplanets (the Transiting Exoplanet Survey Satellite), and two powerful, general-purpose observatories that conduct a wide range of astronomical observations, including exoplanet science (Hubble Space Telescope, Spitzer Space Telescope).
 More than two dozen telescopes on the ground are being used to discover and characterize exoplanets, ranging from small robotic observatories to large telescopes like the Keck Observatories in Hawaii.
 Even SOFIA, NASA's infrared observatory built into a Boeing 747-SP airplane, has conducted some exoplanet observations.

 Do any exoplanets have rings?